janelia-flyem/marktips/README.md

     "time": time stamp when output is written, in format '2019-09-09 10:38:32'

     # when successful, more data will be provided:
+    "parameters": dictionary with run parameters; may include:
+        "body ID": the ID of the body
+        "RoI": the RoI where the to do items were placed

     "tfind": time in seconds taken to find tips "tplace": time in seconds to place to do items "ttotal": tfind + tplace